 Lingua Portuguesa Professional Development Program

-The Lingua Portuguesa Professional Development Program is open to secondary and community college Spanish* language instructors interested in incorporating Portuguese language and culture into their school and district curricula.
+1) Secondary and community college Spanish* language instructors interested in incorporating Portuguese language and culture into their school and district curricula.

 2023-24 Program